-The library is committed to supporting student efforts to efficiently and effectively cite-check articles and locate cited sources.
-Below is information about the library’s services that directly impact this goal.
+The library is committed to supporting student efforts to manage our student journals.
+The library hosts the student journal websites on our scholarly commons.
+The library also offers services to help stdudents efficiently and effectively cite-check articles.
+Below is information about the library’s services.
 Direct general ideas, questions, or concerns about library services for student-edited journals to Lisa Peters, by phone 368-2793, by email firstname.lastname@example.org, or by visiting her office.

 Canada-U.S. States Law Journal